tsemach/typescript-txjs/README.md

 TxJS implement an execution model based on [RxJS](https://rxjs-dev.firebaseapp.com/) and [TypeSript](https://www.typescriptlang.org/).

 #### What's New

+since 0.0.8 - adding TxComponent creating a component using Angular style decorator.
+- **`TxComponent`** add TypeScript decorator.

-Adding new API (sine 0.0.3) for handling a Job, see below for more details
+since 0.0.3 - adding new API for handling a Job, see below for more details

 - **`toJSON`**, **`upJSON`** for serialize and deserialize a Job.
 - **`continue`** will conntinue running the job after deserializing.